 It was the work of William Eggleston that helped him understand that photographs are all around us, all the time.
 Since then, he has created images for clients such as Hewlett Packard, Sony, Mini Cooper, and Visa.
 His editorial work has appeared in Dwell, Esquire, Outside, The New Yorker, Wired, and other publications.

 Jamie has been working as a full time professional photographer since 2003.
-He also exhibits and sells limited edition prints out of his 100 year old studio.
-He lives in Boulder, Colorado with his wife and two daughters.
+He also exhibits and sells limited edition prints.
+Jamie lives in Boulder, Colorado with his wife and two daughters.